iglpdc/2014-01-13-uri/07-testing/README.md

 ## Why testing?

 Common sense tells you that things should be tested before use them for real.
 Otherwise, things may go wrong.
-However, some people seem to disagree with this view.
-They think that:
+Lack of software testing have ruined important
+projects:

-- you can land a vehicle in Mars [without testing your software](http://mars.jpl.nasa.gov/msp98/news/mco991110.html),
+- you cannot land a vehicle in Mars [without testing your software](http://mars.jpl.nasa.gov/msp98/news/mco991110.html),
-- you can shape
+- you cannot shape
 global economy  [without testing your software](http://www.businessweek.com/articles/2013-04-18/economists-spreadsheet-error-upends-the-debt-debate),
-- you can shoot missiles [without testing your software](http://www.ima.umn.edu/~arnold/disasters/patriot.html).
+- you cannot shoot missiles [without testing your software](http://www.ima.umn.edu/~arnold/disasters/patriot.html).

-*Don't be that guy!* **Test your software!**
+**Test your software!**

 ## The most popular bug in science: division gone bad